RedCamel69/ASP.NET-Core-Middleware/README.md

 3.Run site and register a user

-4.Edit ASpNetUsers table setting EmailConfirmed to true
+4.Edit AspNetUsers table setting EmailConfirmed to true or click the confirm dialog after registering.

 5.edit appsettings.Development.json -